Hamm01/CourseSelling-App/README.md

 Production URL [Geniusground.com](https://geniusground.com/)
 Last commit was on main : [Github](https://github.com/Hamm01/CourseSelling-App/commit/4700f697462f25d8cbc1752d5a62bc779fa77f6a)

-1. App router used but not used components sepratged as different folders
+1. App router used but components are not seperated in different folders
-2. Mongodb used for schema
+2. Mongodb used as for DB

 ### In the milestone -2 [Github commit](https://github.com/Hamm01/CourseSelling-App/commit/4283c1bac21d43a9f1bbe64d0e5cab381aa82ab9)